macfisherman/cap-zero/README.md

 You may have better success building images if a 386 Debian Buster VM is used.
 I found that using x64 to be inconsistent in successfully building images.
 I highly recommend using the APT_PROXY feature to speed up successive builds.

+cap-zero has a minimal system that consists of:
+* bettercap
+* aircrack-ng and related tools
+* mosh
+* bully

+Plugging in a WiFi card into the USB port will cause that card to be put into monitor mode as mon1.

 ## Dependencies